au5ton/viento/README.md

 ##Purpose
 Viento provides a neat way to manage CSS animations and their properties, control flow, and timing.
 Also, "viento" means "wind" in Spanish, because this library makes CSS animations *a breeze*.

-##Be forewarned
-This is very much a prototype and *will* have bugs here and there.

 ##Installation
-Download viento.js (uncompressed) and put it whereever you'd like.
+Download viento.js (currently uncompressed) and put it whereever you'd like.

 ```javascript
 //Import Viento